HC Donbass seeks higher penalty for Smereck-Denyshin incident

 According to some reports, Denyskin doesn’t have the option of buying his way out of the additional 10 games and the aggregate 13-game suspension is the maximum allowed under the UIHF’s guidelines, which are obviously in need of revision.
 Whether or not the federation’s hands were tied on this matter, it’s obviously not enough and Donbass is rightfully seeking a higher penalty.

 “Taking into account the above, HC Donbass was forced to turn to IIHF with a request to conduct an objective investigation and make a new decision to ban hockey player Andrii Denyskin from participating in any competitions held under IIHF jurisdiction,” the statement from Donbass continued.

-Newly-elected IIHF President Marc Tardif was quick to denounce the action.
+Newly-elected IIHF President Luc Tardif was quick to denounce the action.